Algae control without chemicals

 Updated April 2026.

-The actual cause is almost always one of three things
+The actual cause is usually one of three things

 The mainstream consensus across hobby references is that algae problems trace to one of three root causes.
 Identifying which one is at work usually fixes it without chemicals: